FredHutch/svalbard-overview/src/slides/slide-1.md

 ???

 - there is a command-line client, it uses the HTTP API
 - _secret generators_ and ephemeral ticket management is where Vault distinguishes itself
+- complexity rises with features used.  gold-star installs require significant infrastructure (e.g. Consul or other HA backend)
+- complexity lessend by API/programmatic access to secrets

 ---

 # Hashicorp Vault Overview

 <img src="img/hash-vault-arch.png" style="width: 100%; height: 100%"/>

+---

+# Hashicorp Vault Overview

+ - Secrets are stored encrypted
+ - Three of five generated keys are required to decrypt vault and make secrets available
+ - Lose the keys, lose everything!

+???

+- storage backend encrypted using Shamir's Secret Sharing algorithm
+- master split into 5 keys, 3 keys will decrypt

 ---